Jenny Bhatt

-Jenny Bhatt (born September 18, 1972) is an Indian American writer, literary translator, and literary critic.
-She is the author of an award-winning story collection, Each of Us Killers, an award-shortlisted literary translation, Ratno Dholi: The Best Stories of Dhumketu, and the literary translation, The Shehnai Virtuoso and Other Stories by Dhumketu.
-She is the founder of Desi Books, a global multimedia platform for South Asian literature.
+Jenny Bhatt (born September 18, 1972) is an Indian American writer, translator, and literary critic.
+She is the author of the story collection, Each of Us Killers, and the literary translation, Ratno Dholi: The Best Stories of Dhumketu, and The Shehnai Virtuoso and Other Stories by Dhumketu.
+She is the founder of Desi Books, a multimedia platform for South Asian literature.
 In 2025, she was awarded a National Endowment for the Arts (NEA) Translation Fellowship.

 Personal life

 Bhatt was born in Rajkot, Gujarat, India, and grew up in Mumbai.
 She did most of her high school at Kimmins High School in Panchgani, Maharashtra.
 She attended the University of Hertfordshire in England as an engineering undergraduate.
 Thereafter, she worked in Germany, England, Scotland, and the United States at various multi-national corporations until 2012.

 From 2012 to 2014, she worked as a personal financial advisor to people running small businesses.

-In 2020, she founded Desi Books LLC, a global multimedia forum that showcases South Asian literature and connects readers and writers through conversation and community.

-In 2023, she began a full-time Ph.D. in Literature at the University of Texas at Dallas.
+Bhatt is based in the Dallas, Texas area.
+Bhatt is a doctoral student in the language and literature department at the University of Texas, Dallas.

-She's based in the Dallas, Texas area.

-Writing (fiction and nonfiction)
+Writing

-From 2016 onward, Bhatt's short fiction has been published in various literary journals.
-Her non-fiction and literary criticism have been published in various venues like NPR, The Washington Post, Literary Hub, The Atlantic, Publishers Weekly, and others.
+From 2016, Bhatt's short fiction has been published in various literary journals.
+Her non-fiction and literary criticism have been published by NPR, The Washington Post, Literary Hub, The Atlantic, and Publishers Weekly.

 In 2022 Bhatt guest-edited a collection of Gujarati literature in translation works at Words Without Borders.

-Bhatt's weekly newsletter, 'We Are All Translators' has received mentions at venues like Los Angeles Review of Books, Literary Hub, and The Dallas Morning News.
+Bhatt's weekly newsletter, "We Are All Translators", has received mentions by Los Angeles Review of Books, Literary Hub, and The Dallas Morning News.